Yes, Yes...why haven't I written, why haven't I called....

 Honus Wagner T206 Baseball Card

 When I wrote Honus Wagner I wrote it for myself, because I wanted to see it on paper and read it and I had no real 'market' in mind.
 Despite that, it has now found a home where it belongs - in the USA.
 Sex and Murder have just accepted it to be published in either their March or April issue!! (to be confirmed).
+It will be my second published piece for the year and about my sixth horror piece in a row (the horror of it all!).
+Maybe that should tell me something.

 On another note, I'd put Jack Be Nimble on the back burner for a bit but I had another look at it and decided to return to where my writing began to get a fresh perspective.
 In this case, that's Irina Dunn - author of The Writer's Marketplace (Allen & Unwin, Aust), former Executive Director of the NSW Writers' Centre and currently the director of ID Editing and Publishing Consultany.
 When I first started writing, I had a 'supersession' with Irina.
 These are really a form of manuscript assessment with a one hour face-to-face feed back session addressing character, story, plotline, tone pacing etc. Irina not only did this but was also able to assist me by advising the courses that would best assist me.
 I've now sent off a sample of Jack be Nimble to her and in a few weeks we'll be sitting down again.
 I'm feeling very positive that she will be able to help me in the right direction once again.